Submit our quick form and get quotes now!

 Now, before you get carried up with your hammers and nails, or even consider drawing up blueprints, you’re going to want to get your building permit application process going.
 Everything has to be factored in.
 As mentioned briefly in our introduction, when it comes to understanding the steps required for an Ottawa-based renovation project, the Building Code Act is the place to start.
 The Building Code Act states that a building permit is required for any construction and/or demolition of a new building, and addition or material changes.
 These changes include material structures, not just buildings alone.

 This means that taking on pretty much any renovation project requires a permit.
 Even if you think that the renovation you’re planning is on the smaller, or simpler, side of things, chances are you're still going to need a permit to proceed legally.
 So definitely look into permit requirements.
 Check with certified contractions, they often have all the information you're looking for.
 And, as it so happens, there’s a long list of construction work done on a house that requires a permit, no matter what, and they're as follows:

 Finishing a basement;

-A deck that sits more than 60 cm above ground;
+Decks that sit more than 60 cm above ground level;

 Demolition or structural removal;